-Tesla Model X electric motor, drive & performance
+Tesla Model X review: performance, motor & drive

-The Tesla Model X sets the benchmark for performance in an electric SUV, even if a Jaguar I-Pace is more fun
+The Tesla Model X sets the benchmark for performance in an electric SUV, but rivals are more fun to drive

 |Model||0-60mph||Top speed||Driven wheels||Power|

 The Tesla Model X weighs around 2,300kg, which makes the devastating performance of the Plaid model all the more astonishing when you experience it.
 It's genuinely shocking when you first get fired up the road, mostly thanks to the silent, unflappable way the car takes off.
-Handling is a bit flat-footed due to the sheer bulk of the thing, and the steering is devoid of feedback, but the Model X is precise and neutral enough to be genuinely satisfying on a swift drive down your favourite country road.
+Handling is a bit flat-footed due to the sheer bulk of the thing, and the steering (note: the Model X is now left-hand drive only) is devoid of feedback.
+But the Model X is precise and neutral enough most of the time to offer at least some satisfaction on a swift drive down your favourite country road.

 Tesla Model X electric motor, 0-62mph and acceleration

 Let’s start at the top, with the Plaid.
 It's flat-out bonkers; a YouTube sensation of a car that'll beat the craziest supercars off the line, and will likely see 60mph first, too, given its 2.5-second sprint time.
 It sets a benchmark and then some for electric SUV performance and has a top speed of 163mph.

-The Long Range is also pretty gobsmacking: its 0-62mph figure is 3.8 seconds, while top speed is 155mph.
-For all the savagery of the Tesla’s acceleration if you choose to use its full potential, it's also a very easy car to drive at normal speeds thanks to the progressive nature of the electric motor.
-You can make easy progress through the ebb and flow of town traffic without giving it much thought at all.
+The standard Model X is also pretty gobsmacking: its 0-60mph figure is 3.8 seconds, while top speed is 155mph.
+Yet, despite the savagery of the Tesla’s performance, it's also a very easy car to drive at normal speeds – if you ignore the fact that since May 2023 every Model X built is left-hand drive, that is – thanks to the progressive nature of the electric motor.
+You can make effortless progress through the ebb and flow of town traffic without giving it much thought at all.

 The Model X can’t really be described as agile, but it doesn’t suffer the lumbering, ponderous handling of some large SUVs.
-This is thanks to the batteries sitting low in the body, which means the Tesla has an extremely low centre of gravity; this in turn minimises body lean.
+This is thanks to the batteries sitting low in the body, which lowers the Model X’s centre of gravity and thus reduces body lean.